SwiftMindInstitute/open-source/STYLE.md

 Once the new code has been documented the prior label can be removed and the `@alpha` label can be added.
 If the new code is added to a minor versioned release the prior label can be removed and `@beta` can be added.
-Finally, when a beta feature is part of a majorn versioned release the `@beta` label can be removed.
+Finally, when a beta feature is part of a major versioned release the `@beta` label can be removed.

 ## Unit Tests